IML-DKFZ/sure-vqa/README.md

     ```
     pip install -e .
     ```
-6) Create a new conda environment for evaluation
-7) Install the packages in `requirements_eval.txt` to this environment.
-Since evaluation pipeline requires different package versions than fine-tuning and inference, you need to use a different conda environment.
-    ```
-    pip install -r requirements_eval.txt
-    ```
-8) Download LLaVA-Med v1.5 weights [here](https://huggingface.co/microsoft/llava-med-v1.5-mistral-7b)
+6) Download LLaVA-Med v1.5 weights [here](https://huggingface.co/microsoft/llava-med-v1.5-mistral-7b)
-9) Add the relevant paths to your `.env` file.
+7) Add the relevant paths to your `.env` file.
 An example of this file is provided under `med_vlm_robustness/example.env`.
 You need to mainly add the paths of your;
     - LLaVA-Med v1.5 weights
     - Experiment root directory
     - Dataset root directory